flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListContainers
-### <p>Lists the properties of all containers in AWS Elemental MediaStore. </p> <p>You can query to receive all the containers in one response.
+<blockquote><p>Lists the properties of all containers in AWS Elemental MediaStore. </p> <p>You can query to receive all the containers in one response.
 Or you can include the <code>MaxResults</code> parameter to receive a limited number of containers in each response.
 In this case, the response includes a token.
 To get the next set of containers, send the command again, this time with the <code>NextToken</code> parameter (with the returned token as its value).
-The next set of responses appears, with a token if there are still more containers to receive. </p> <p>See also <a>DescribeContainer</a>, which gets the properties of one container. </p>
+The next set of responses appears, with a token if there are still more containers to receive. </p> <p>See also <a>DescribeContainer</a>, which gets the properties of one container. </p></blockquote>

 #### Input Parameters
 * `Action` - _required_